klevu/jsv2-early-adopters/modules/product-VAT-label/README.md

 Now try **VAT label on landing page products**!

 Note:
-- Currently mapped inclusiveVAT attribute for displaying VAT label.
-- Modify `product-VAT-label.tpl` based on product data.
+-  Currently the mapped attribute in the template is `inclusiveVAT`, which is not a default Klevu attribute.
+Please update this attribute in template file based on the data you have available in your search response data.